<< Yesterday

 1996 John Valentin becomes the 14th player in Red Sox history to hit for the cycle, collecting a two-run homer in the first inning, a triple in the third, a single in the fourth, and a double in the sixth.
 The Boston shortstop's ten total bases, three runs, and two RBIs contribute to Boston's 7-4 victory over Chicago at Fenway Park.

 1997 Sandy Alomar ties the major league record when he hits four doubles in the Fenway Park contest.
-The Indians catcher's quartet of two-baggers helps the first-place Tribe to beat Boston, 7-3.
+The Indians catcher's quartet of two-baggers plates two runs, helping the first-place Tribe beat the Red Sox, 7-3.

 1999 Derek Jeter's streak of safely reaching base ends at 54 straight games when the Mets keep him off the basepaths in their 7-2 win over the Yankees in the Bronx.
 The defeat also marks the end of Roger Clemens' streak of 20 consecutive victories, an American League record.